buhfur/ConfigFiles/notes/windows.md

         Set-Alias -Name "Resolve-DnsName" -Value "dig"
         ```

-- Create alias for non-built in script ( python3 )
+- Create alias for non-built in script

-    In your profile , use the syntax below to make an alias for a non-built in script or utility
+    Powershell aliases were intended for running cmdlets, not custom commands.
+To get around this limitation, you may want to define functions for your custom scripts instead of using `Set-Alias` directly.
+Please see the below example for how I would do this using a python 3 script.

     ```bash
-    New-Alias -Name tfind -Value "python3 C:\Users\username\path\to\script\tfind.py"
+    function tfind{
+        python3 "C:\Users\buhfur\tfind\tfind.py"
+    }

     ```

+> Note : Aliases in powershell were intended for executing cmdlets and not executing scripts.
+To get around this you may need to define functions with the command used to execute your script using an alias.
+Please see the above example for how to do this.
 ---

 # Useful cmdlets